koinos/koinos-miner/README.md

 ```

 **Recipient Address**: The `--addr` argument specifies the recipient address, this is where KOIN will be rewarded.

+**Ethereum Endpoint**: The `--endpoint` argument specifies the Ethereum node to be used when querying contract information and submitting proofs.

 **Developer Tip**: The `--tip` argument specifies the percentage to donate to the development team, thank you!

 **Proof Period**: The `--proof-period` argument specifies the number of seconds on average the miner will attempt to mine and submit proofs.

 **Gas Multiplier**: The `--gas-multiplier` argument specifies a multiplier to apply to the calculated gas price.
 This can be used to get your proofs submitted when the Ethereum network gas fees are spiking or are unpredictable.

 **Gas Price Limit**: The `--gas-price-limit` argument specifies a cap in the acceptable gas price for a proof submission.

+A more detailed explanation of the different miner configurations can be found in the [Koinos GUI Miner](https://github.com/open-orchard/koinos-gui-miner) `README.md`.

 ## Key Management